List of Oldham Athletic A.F.C. managers: History

 From 2018 to 2022, under the troubled ownership of Abdallah Lemsagam, Oldham appointed a succession of short-lived managers.
-On 11 February 2019, the club announced they had appointed former Manchester United player Paul Scholes as their manager on a one and a half-year contract.
+On 11 February 2019, the club announced they had appointed former Manchester United player Paul Scholes as their manager on a one-and-a-half-year contract.
 Scholes, who had spent his entire career at United, resigned after seven matches (one win, three draws, three defeats), following Lemsagam's attempted interference in team selection.
 On 22 March 2019, Pete Wild was named head coach on interim basis until the end of the season (his second spell in charge).
 He was followed in quick succession by Frenchman Laurent Banide, Oldham's first manager from outside the British Isles, then Dino Maamria from Tunisia and Australian Harry Kewell, the club's first non-European managers.
 Keith Curle occupied the role for eight months in 2021, before a nine-match caretaker spell by another Tunisian, Selim Benachour.
 Sheridan succeeded him for a sixth spell in charge before stepping down in September 2022 after the club had dropped into the National League, to be replaced by David Unsworth.
+Steve Thompson took over on an interim basis in September 2023 after Unsworth was dismissed, almost a year to the day since his appointment.